WaveringAna/Social-Network/README.md

 Contributing
 ----------------
 Create a pull request and I will review it.
+Be sure it WORKS.

 Current Issues
 ----------------
-Huge XSS flaw when making a page.
+Code is messy
+Some XSS flaws

 Todo
 ----------------
-Create a log in system and move the template system to that, assign it to a mysql database
+Make sure users can edit their pages
+Clean up the code.
+Make sure I don't work when I am stressed